GuenterQuast/mPIXdaq/README.md

 pixel read-out chip with 256x256 radiation-sensitive pixels of 55x55µm² area and 300µm depth each.
 The chip is covered by a very thin foil to permit α and β radiation to reach  the pixels.
-The device is enclosed in a sturdy aluminum housing with a USB 2.0 interface.
+The device is enclosed in an aluminum housing with a USB 2.0 interface.
+The sensor chip is covered by a thin foil and is very fragile; this area should be covered with a protective material if not measuring α radiation.

 Other than single semi-conductor chips or simple Geiger counters, this device provides two-dimensional images of particle traces in